nashville man sentenced in federal court on child pornography charges

 Murphy was indicted on October 13, 2010, charged with one count of receipt of child pornography and one count of possession of child pornography and pleaded guilty to these charges on May 31, 2011.

 The indictment charged that from June, 2009, through May, 2010, Murphy knowingly received and attempted to receive child pornography, and knowingly possessed a computer that contained images of child pornography.
-Hill’s collection contained 15,554 images and 219 videos of child pornography, including images of prepubescent minors and videos involving bondage of minors.
+Murphy’s collection contained 15,554 images and 219 videos of child pornography, including images of prepubescent minors and videos involving bondage of minors.

 This investigation was conducted by the Department of Homeland Security Investigations.
 Assistant U.S. Attorney Lynne T. Ingram represented the government.